The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 It's difficult to get from Brussels to Berlin without changing at least once.

-Trains from Brussels to Berlin cover the 404 miles (651 km) long route taking on average 6 h 49 min with our travel partners like Deutsche Bahn.
-Normally, there are 8 trains operating per day, including direct services available.
-While the average ticket price for this route costs around £81, you can find the cheapest train ticket for as low as £30.
+Trains from Brussels to Berlin cover the 404 miles long trip taking on average 6 h 45 min with our travel partners like Deutsche Bahn with connection, Deutsche Bahn or FlixTrain.
+Normally, there are 6 trains operating per day, including direct services available.
+You can get the cheapest train tickets for this journey for as low as £53, but the average price of train tickets is £94.
 Travellers depart most frequently from Bruxelles-Midi and arrive in Berlin Hbf.

-Brussels to Berlin train information with Deutsche Bahn:
+Deutsche Bahn from Brussels to Berlin train information:

 Making the train journey between Brussels and Berlin is straightforward with at least ten departures a day.
 Many involve one connection at Cologne while other departures have two to five connections and slightly longer journeys.
 Journey times vary from 6.5 hours to around 14 hours.
 Some later departures arrive the following morning.
 Departures start from very early in the morning and continue until the late evening.
 A similar service operates seven days a week.